NUCES-Khi/pfproject-bit-rebels/README.md

 Urooj Baloch(23K-0071)

 # Hangman Game
-This is a simple implementation of the Hangman game written in C. The game uses two arrays:
+This is a simple implementation of the Hangman game written in C.

-##### Array 1:
-Contains words for the game.

-##### Array 2:
-Contains the same words but with missing letters, forming the initial puzzle for the user.

 ## How the Game Works